groveatx/groveatx.github.io/README.md

 ## the grove church website.

+it's deployed to github pages because it's free, fast, and secure. that means anyone in the @groveatx github org can deploy. the domain is registerd to
+@aaronj1335's [dnsimple][] account, and the dns hosting happens there as well.

 ### adding a post

- - go [here](https://github.com/groveatx/groveatx.github.io/tree/master/_posts), click the 'Create
-   a new file here' button:
+ - go [here][posts], click the 'Create a new file here' button:

 ![create a new file](http://i.imgur.com/KUgzcd0.png)

  - name the file similarly to the other files, the date followed by the post title, so if you're doing the announcements for june 23rd, you'd title it `2013-06-23-announcements.md`.
  - add the necessary metadata about what your post to the top of the file (it's important to use this exact format, but use your own info, of course):